Working Together to Prevent Aquatic Invasive Species

 What do we do?

 The primary focus of this program is to prevent the introduction and establishment of AIS as well as to enhance coordination, response, and management.
-The complete program framework titled Canadian Columbia Basin Regional Framework for an Aquatic Invasive Species Program: 2015 to 2020 (updated Dec 2021) can be accessed here.
+The complete program framework titled Canadian Columbia Basin Regional Framework for an Aquatic Invasive Species Program can be accessed here.
 The Program’s 2019 Progress Report can be accessed here.

 Watercraft Inspection Stations